 What we don’t: Hipbelt sold separately.

-What pushes the Thule Aion down to a mid-pack finish?
+What pushes the Thule Aion down in our rankings?
 At this price point and capacity, we’re surprised to see that the bag doesn’t come with a hipbelt.
 You can purchase Thule’s compatible Aion sling bag separately, which can pull double-duty for around-town use, but it’s a fairly expensive addition at $50 (and a feature we consider critical for a pack of this size).
-To be fair, the rest of the build is very well executed, including a noticeably thick and robust 600-denier waxed canvas shell and PFC-free DWR coating for fending off moisture.
+To be fair, the rest of the build is very well executed, including a noticeably thick and robust 600D waxed canvas shell and PFAS-free DWR coating for fending off moisture.
 If you don’t mind the added investment for the waist belt/sling bag, it’s a promising design with competitive specs to match.
-Of note, if you’re looking for something a little different for travel, the Aion collection also includes a roller bag and a 35-liter duffel.
+For $40 more, it's also worth considering Thule's Landmark 60L, which comes with a padded hipbelt and features a removable daypack.
+The Aion carries more comfortably (attaching the Landmark's daypack can make for an unwieldy experience) and offers better durability, but the Landmark has its advantages.

 See the Thule Aion Travel Pack